Skip to main content

 Earn a Master of Public Health and Tackle Mental Health Disparities

 Mental health issues put people at a disadvantage.
-Not only do mental health issues compromise people’s well-being, they levy social and physical consequences as well.
+Mental health issues not only compromise people’s well-being but also levy social and physical consequences.
 To help individuals and communities foster their individual strengths, gain access to care, and address disparities related to poor mental health, public health professionals need empathy, as well as expertise in the best intervention and prevention strategies.
 Explore how Tulane University’s Online Master of Public Health program equips graduates to tackle mental health disparities and build healthier communities.

 American Public Health Association, Mental Health